-You can test the sanitizer level, too, but facing facts we already know that’s too low, which is why you have green water in the first place.
+You can test the sanitizer level, too, but facing facts, we already know that it’s too low, which is why you have green water in the first place.
 You need to test your pH levels, and they make kits that make this as simple as possible and then get them on track.

-You can get pH adjustment chemicals to handle this task, up or down, but you’re going to want it at or below 7.2.
+You can get pH adjustment chemicals to handle this task, up or down, but you will want it at or below 7.2.

 3. Time for Shock ‘n Awe

-It’s time to shock your pool, and by shock we mean super chlorinate.
+It’s time to shock your pool, and by shock, I mean super chlorinate.
 You’re going to be adding a lot of chlorine.
 Even if you normally use a different sanitizer to wipe out algae, you need to fight dirty.

 How dirty?
-We’re talking 30 ppm (parts per million) of liquid chlorine.
+We’re talking 30 ppm (parts per million) of liquid chlorine (you can also use household bleach).
 Even though it might seem like a lot, it’s just enough to break through and disrupt the algae’s nucleus, preventing it from reproducing as you’ve killed it.

 4. Let the Filter Do the Work

-Allow the filter to run for at least 24 hours, after the treatment.
-Then, you can scrub the pool when you clean the filter, and then let it run again.
+After the treatment, allow the filter to run for at least 24 hours.
+Then, you can scrub the pool when you clean the filter and let it run again.
 You are going to repeat that process until the pool is clear.

 5. Proactive Final Step: Kill and Flocc

-You may also want to consider adding a few things here to help the process.
-An algaecide, which also kills algae, and a flocculant (causes the dead algae to bunch up for easier filtering) added after a couple of hours of the chlorine circulating.
-You can also wait until you are pretty sure you got all of them, to be sure.
+You may also consider adding a few things here to help the process – an algaecide, which also kills algae, and a flocculant (causes the dead algae to bunch up for easier filtering); both added after a couple of hours of the chlorine circulating.
+You can also wait until you are pretty sure you got all of them to be sure.